How to Quit Drinking: A Guide to Alcohol Recovery

 • Exercise or walking regularly

-• Meditation or journalling
+• Meditation or journaling

 • Creative hobbies like music or painting